 Pforzheimer Honors College Students will be evaluated in collaboration with the college directors on each campus.
 New York City Honors College students should consult with Dr. Offutt before taking their online writing exam.

-All students will take a mathematics placement test online prior to Orientation to determine the appropriate mathematics course to take in their first semester.
+All students will take an online mathematics placement test to determine the appropriate mathematics course to take in their first semester.
 Questions range from word problems to trigonometry and pre-calculus problems.
 Students may use calculators.
 Even if you have pending AP credit or college transfer credits, please take the exam.
 Mathematics placement will be reevaluated upon receipt of official AP scores or appropriate college transcripts.

 A sample math placement test with problems and answers can be found at the Center for Academic Excellence Placement Testing page to help prepare yourself for the mathematics placement test.

 Who should take the exam: All students with two or more years of high school study in Chinese, French, Italian, Russian, or Spanish, who plan to continue their study of the same language in either fall or spring semester of their first year must take an online placement exam prior to Orientation to determine the appropriate level of college study.
 (Test scores remain valid for one year.)
 All students with less than two years of high school study in a language will automatically be placed in the 101-level course in their chosen language and don't need to take the placement exam.